mgmarlow/mgmarlow.com/words/2023-02-11-anatomy-of-a-screenplay.md

 date: 2023-02-11
 ---

 Here are some notes I took during [An Introduction to Screenwriting](https://www.futurelearn.com/courses/screenwriting).
-It's a good starting point if you have no experience writing a screenplay and can't conceptualize the process.
-Although the beats are formulaic, they're enough to get idea to paper so you can ditch that awful first draft.
+The course breaks down the standard film screenplay format and helps conceptualize the process of writing one yourself.

 ## The pitch

-These are the five points you'll want to keep in mind as you flesh out that idea squirming in your head.
+Before moving from idea to paper you'll need to clarify your intentions.
+Use these five points as the baseline:

 1. Genre
 2. Main protagonist